monkamtanyi/Terraform-master-class-series/01 - Introduction to terraform/a) Key-concepts.md

   - Improve infrastructure consistency
   - Eliminate configuration drift

 ## **What is Terraform?**
-  - IaaC tool from Hashicorp
+  - IaaC tool from Hashicorp     https://www.hashicorp.com/
   - Used for building, changing and managing infrastructure in a safe, repeatable way
   - Uses HCL - Hashicorp Configuration Language - human readable
   - Reads configuration files and provides an execution plan which can be reviewed before being applied.
-  - It is platform agnostic - can manage a heterogeneous environment - multi cloud
+  - It is platform agnostic - can manage a heterogeneous environment - multi cloud. u can use it on multiple clouds or e't or providers  - aws,dk, k8s, azure etc that's why terraf. thrives.
   - State management - creates a state file when a project is first initialized.
-Uses this state file to  create plans and make changes based on the desired and current state of the infrastructure.
+Uses this state file to  create plans and make changes based on the desired and current state of the infrastructure. when u have ur configuration file, terra will use to to create a state file w it uses to mge ur configuration.
   - Creates operator confidence

   ## **Terraform Configuration Files**
+ ( terra vs ansible:terra is declarative ie it does not matter where d files are located/dir as long as u have given it a path, it willread thro all d files, and will come out with a plan. ansible wks from d top to bottom so it is proceedural-follws a certain order or proceedure)
 - Terraform uses declarative syntax to describe your Infrastructure as Code (IaC) infrastructure and then persist it in configuration files that can be shared, reviewed, edited, versioned, preserved, and reused.